What to Wear Hiking in Fall

 Hiker standing at lookout on hike during fall foliage season in New England

+The layers and clothing I share in this post are the pieces I wear (or bring in my pack) on all of my fall activities, whether it’s a day hike or an overnight backpacking trip.
 Read on to learn all about layering and dressing for cooler conditions, plus how to stay prepared for changes in the weather.

-The Best Fabrics and Materials for Fall Hiking Clothes
+Best Fabrics for Fall Hiking Clothes

-The best hiking clothes for fall will keep you insulated, but not hot, and have enough breathability so you’re comfortable no matter which way the weather turns.
+The best fabrics for fall hiking clothes will keep you insulated, but not hot, and have enough breathability so you’re comfortable no matter which way the weather turns.
+The key is to layer using the method I’ll talk about below and to always be prepared if the conditions change.

 Hiker pausing to take in the view of mountains from backcountry trail in Colorado